Carlo Ancelotti: Style of management

 Toward the beginning of his coaching career, and during his time with Parma, Ancelotti preferred to use a rigorous 4–4–2 formation, which made use of heavy pressing, and drew influence from that of his AC Milan and Italy coach Arrigo Sacchi, and which he believed to be the most successful system for his team; however, this system did not allow for more creative forwards, such as Gianfranco Zola, Hristo Stoichkov and Roberto Baggio, to play in their preferred positions, and ultimately led to Zola and Stoichkov's departure from the club, while Baggio's transfer to Parma in 1997 was impeded by Ancelotti.
 Ancelotti later stated that he regretted his intransigence, and when he joined Juventus, he abandoned his favoured 4–4–2 in favour of a 3–4–1–2 system, in order to accommodate Zinedine Zidane in his preferred advanced playmaking role behind the forwards.
-In addition to Sacchi, Ancelotti has also cited his former Roma manager Nils Liedholm, and his youth coach Bruno Mora as major influences.
-The positive leadership style of his Roma manager Sven-Göran Eriksson also inspired Ancelotti's own coaching style.

 "I said, 'No, you have to play striker.'
 Baggio went to another club.
 That year Baggio scored 25 [actually 22] goals – for Bologna!
 I lost 25 goals!
 Big mistake."

-— —Ancelotti talking to Simon Kuper of the Financial Times in 2014, reminiscing his regret in choosing the 4–4–2 system over signing Roberto Baggio in the lead-up to the 1997–98 season with Parma.
+— —Ancelotti talking to Simon Kuper of the Financial Times in 2014, recalling his regret in choosing the 4–4–2 system over signing Roberto Baggio in the lead-up to the 1997–98 season with Parma.